-Your acceptance to an Ohio State study abroad program and your participation in the in-country portion of the program is contingent upon the following conditions:
+Your acceptance to an Ohio State education abroad program and your participation in the in-country portion of the program is contingent upon the following conditions:

 - You must complete the Acknowledgement of Understanding by the date indicated in your acceptance letter.

-- You must submit the OIA Health Information form, along with other required program-specific documents by the date indicated by your education abroad coordinator.
+- You must submit the OIA Health Information form, along with other required program-specific documents by the date indicated by your education abroad specialist.

 - You must observe the Student Agreement, informing you that the Ohio State Code of Student Conduct extends to education abroad and you are obliged to participate in the program as designed, and Release of All Claims that you signed as part of your education abroad application.